X-VPN is best suited to beginners who want a connect-and-forget solution for securing public WiFi.

 - Lack of configurable options on the client

-X-VPN is a great choice for those seeking a reliable VPN for streaming their favorite shows, thanks to its dedicated servers for Netflix and other popular streaming sites.
-Connecting locally is more than quick enough for HD streaming on a couple of devices at the same time.
-Torrenting is supported, but X-VPN may block some torrents.
+X-VPN is a great choice for those seeking a reliable VPN for streaming their favorite shows, thanks to its dedicated servers for Netflix and quick local download speeds.